Explain Nutrition in human beings

 Sources of Vitamin B complex: Meat, Fish, cheese, yeast, green leafy vegetables, curd, etc.

-Function of Vitamin B Complex: It helps in proper functioning of nerves and muscles.
+The function of the Vitamin B Complex: It helps in the proper functioning of nerves and muscles.

 Vitamin C is only obtained from the plant.
 It is necessary for the development of connective tissue.

-- Chemical name of vitamin C = Ascorbic acid
+- The chemical name of vitamin C = Ascorbic acid

 - It is also called wound healing vitamins.